-That being said, many of the non-VOA HF broadcasters are well received in the US.
-There is nothing that is preventing a shortwave station on the west coast beaming it’s signal across the North American continent to Europe, or over the poles, etc. These stations’ call signs start with a K or W much the same as FM and AM broadcasting stations.
+That being said, many of the non-VOA HF broadcasters are well-received in the US.
+There is nothing that is preventing a shortwave station on the west coast from beaming its signal across the North American continent to Europe, or over the poles, etc. These stations’ call signs start with a K or W much the same as FM and AM broadcasting stations.
 Most of them are religious broadcasters, however, there are a few that offer non-religious programming or a mixture of both.

-As Clear Channel lays off more staff and becomes a computer automated shell, I am beginning to think that traditional AM and FM broadcasting is on the way out.
-Television news and the 24 hour news cycle has blurred the line between journalism and opinion.
+As Clear Channel lays off more staff and becomes a computer-automated shell, I am beginning to think that traditional AM and FM broadcasting is on the way out.
+Television news and the 24-hour news cycle have blurred the line between journalism and opinion.
 Newspapers have filled the role of government watchdogs and general information sources since this country was founded.
 Newspapers have fallen on hard times with many cutting investigative reporters, general reporters and or going out of business.
-The internet has become the defacto information source for many people, which is fine so long as users understand its limits.
+The internet has become the de facto information source for many people, which is fine so long as users understand its limits.

 The big problem with all of this is the internet is a fragile thing, controlled by a few very large companies.
-A few keystrokes and a router table is re-written to exclude a site that might have detrimental information.
+A few keystrokes and a router table are re-written to exclude a site that might have detrimental information.
 Distributed Denial of Service attacks have taken down Wikileaks for days.
-Collateral Wikileaks related damage occurred to Amazon.com, Visa, Mastercard and Paypal.
-A few “persuasive” calls from an important government agency or official to a ISP or server company can easily take a site or multiple sites off line.
+Collateral Wikileaks-related damage occurred to Amazon.com, Visa, Mastercard and Paypal.
+A few “persuasive” calls from an important government agency or official to an ISP or server company can easily take a site or multiple sites offline.
 Search results can be skewed by search engines, or by large companies like BP did during the Gulf oil spill.

 All of this is leaving an information void.
 As the saying goes, nature abhors a vacuum.